John Perkins (Royal Navy officer): Battle of West Key

-On 13 April 1801 Arab captured the Spanish privateer Duenda.
+On 13 April 1801, Arab captured the Spanish privateer Duenda.

 Capture of Saint Eustatia and Saba Islands

-On 16 April 1801 Perkins, in company with Colonel Richard Blunt and a detachment of the Buffs (Royal East Kent Regiment), laid siege to and captured the wealthy islands of Sint Eustatius and Saba, capturing their French garrisons, forty-seven cannon and 338 barrels of gunpowder.Naval History of Great Britain Vol. 3, James, p.
-150 Eustatia had been the most profitable of the islands in the Dutch West Indies.
+On 16 April 1801, Perkins, in company with Colonel Richard Blunt and a detachment of the Buffs (Royal East Kent Regiment), laid siege to and captured the wealthy islands of Sint Eustatius and Saba, capturing their French garrisons, forty-seven cannon and 338 barrels of gunpowder.
+Eustatia had been the most profitable of the islands in the Dutch West Indies.

-After several further cruises Perkins was transferred in 1802 into the 32-gun frigate HMS Tartar.
+After several further cruises, Perkins was transferred in 1802 to the 32-gun frigate HMS Tartar.